Who's Who - Governors

 Chair of Governorschairofgovernors@srps.plymouth.sch.uk

 I have had a strong connection to Plymouth since 1977, when I began my engineering training at the Royal Naval Engineering College at Manadon.
 I retired from the RN in 2012 after an interesting and varied career as a Submarine Weapon Engineer and now volunteer locally with the Duke of Edinburgh’s Award providing expedition training and supervision and as a case worker with SSAFA - a military charity supporting service personnel, veterans and their families.
-Whilst I have no direct experience in the current education system, my children are both primary school teachers in Plymouth (and my son is married to the deputy head at Stuart Road), so I do have some idea of the issues that schools have to deal with.
+Whilst I have no direct experience in the current education system, my children are both primary school teachers in Plymouth, so I do have some idea of the issues that schools have to deal with.
 I strongly believe that encouraging children to enjoy learning from an early age is crucial and I am proud to be part of a committed and inspirational team.
 In addition to my volunteering and occasional contract work, I enjoy being a grandad, walking, music, hockey and golf.

 Mrs J Hannon